chenchuk77/docker-kannel/README.md

 Docker image for [Kannel](http://kannel.org/)

+## kannelplus
+Image that contains installation of kannel and opensmppbox.
+To build the docker image:
+$ docker built -t kannelplus .

 ## Usage ##
 This docker image exposes a number of volumes that can be used for providing external access to the Kannel configuration file and logs.